Virginia's population, in numbers and density, is concentrated in the "golden crescent" between Loudoun-Virginia Beach

 In 1963, Princess Anne County merged with the small City of Virginia Beach to create the modern City of Virginia Beach.
 It was a uniquely rural "city" at the time; it even issued hunting licenses.
 To preserve the existing commercial agriculture in the new city, a "Green Line" was drawn to limit development in the southern part of the city.
 Today, growth is directed towards the center of Virginia Beach, where east-west roads connect the oceanfront resort area with Norfolk and a freight rail line may be converted into an extension of Norfolk's light rail transit system (known as the Tide).

-Transit Oriented Development (TOD) next to light rail in Norfolk
+Transit Oriented Development (TOD) next to light rail in Norfolk, the "Tide"

 In Loudoun County, two-thirds of the land is planned as a Rural Area - though zoning in the rural farmland areas originally allowed one house to be built on three-acre lots.
 Now, funding for road improvements will be steered away from the Rural Area to the Suburban Area, and Loudoun will not seek to upgrade old dirt roads so they meet modern highway safety standards.
 The Loudoun County Comprehensive Plan makes clear how local officials can use land use planning to coordinate housing density and transportation funding, and how new roads spur new housing/new traffic congestion when zoning and road construction plans are not coordinated: